Tombstone (character): Fictional character biography

 During the "Origin of the Species" storyline, Doctor Octopus invites Tombstone to join a supervillain team in exchange for some items.
 Later, Tombstone confronts Carlie Cooper.
 However, the police arrive and Tombstone escapes, but later doubles back to follow Cooper after discovering that Cooper knows who Menace really is.
 He corners Cooper, Mary Jane Watson and Menace, but Menace manages to knock him out by activating the Goblin Glider and sending it crashing into him.
 The police soon arrive and take Tombstone away.
 It is later revealed that Tombstone is the father of the new Beetle (Janice Lincoln).
 He was contacted by his daughter to help the Sinister Six against the Owl's men.

 Tombstone continued to fight Spider-Man.
 One of his encounters with the police led to Tombstone critically injuring a friend of Yuri Watanabe, a rogue cop who became the fourth Wraith.
 Tombstone escapes justice with the help of a crooked judge named Howell when Tombstone uses his resources to save his wife from cancer.
 However, the crime lord Mister Negative supplies Watanabe with evidence of Tombstone's relationship with Howell, putting them both in prison.
 Howell is later killed by a prisoner who worked for Tombstone.
 When the Black Cat, an Inner Demon disguised as the Crime Master and the Enforcers attempted a jail break, the Inner Demon shot Tombstone in the chest.

-After surviving the attempt on his life, Tombstone is later approached by Mr. Fish who warns him about the Black Cat's gang targeting him and his criminal empire in the upcoming gang war in Harlem.
-Tombstone and Mr. Fish are later visited by Alex Wilder, who talks about his father Geoffrey Wilder's family business, as the two of them knew him back when he was still alive.
-He also tells Tombstone and Mr. Fish that he is starting a new incarnation of the Pride which will be based in Harlem.
-Afterwards, Alex beats up Tombstone and uses a magic spell to send Mr. Fish to Hell.
-After recovering from the attack, Tombstone rescues Mr. Fish from Hell with the help of Black Talon.
+After surviving the attempt on his life, Tombstone later formed his gang and gained the brothers Grim and Reaper as his minions.
+Tombstone is later approached by Mr. Fish who warns him about the Black Cat's gang targeting him and his criminal empire in the upcoming gang war in Harlem.
+Tombstone and Fish are later visited by Alex Wilder, who talks about his father Geoffrey Wilder's family business, as the two of them knew him back when he was still alive.
+He also tells Tombstone and Fish that he is starting a new incarnation of the Pride which will be based in Harlem.
+Afterwards, Alex beats up Tombstone and uses a magic spell to send Fish to Hell.
+After recovering from the attack, Tombstone rescues Fish from Hell with the help of Black Talon.

 During the "Infinity Wars" storyline, Tombstone is among the villains that accompany gangster Turk Barrett to his meeting with the Infinity Watch at Central Park.
 During the "Hunted" storyline, Tombstone was seen as a patron at the Pop-Up with No Name.
 Tombstone is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny to win the favor of Mayor Wilson Fisk.